henchhing-limbu/MIPS-Programming-Assignment-2/README.md

 * Commas or tabs found inside substrings are considered invalid ("123  456")
 * Program prints out the string of "too large" if the substring has more than 8 characters.
 * Empty strings before the first comma, between commas or after the last comma are also considered "NaN"

+Note: You can use QtSpim or MARS to run this program.